vibbits/nextflow-workshop/docs/nextflow/first_pipeline.md

 Hmm, error? `Process fastqc has been already used -- If you need to reuse the same component include it with a different name or include in a different workflow context`.
 It means that processes can only be used once in a workflow.
 This means that we need to come up with a smarter solution (see below).

 ## Modules
-Uptil now, we have written the processes and the workflow in the same file.
+Until now, we have written the processes and the workflow in the same file.
 However, if we want to be truly modular, we can write a library of modules and import a specific component from that library.
 A module can contain the definition of a function, process and workflow definitions.

-The figure below gives an overview of how the structure would look like.
+The figure below gives an overview of how the structure could look like.
 On the left we have the main Nextflow script (`main.nf`) that defines the parameters, channels and the workflow.
 It imports the processes from the modules, in this case available in a folder `modules/`.
-The configuration files `nextflow.config` will be discussed in the next chapter.
+The configuration file `nextflow.config` will be further discussed in the next chapter.

 ```{image} ../img/nextflow/overview-folder-structure.png